Find Affordable College Courses

 Bethlehem, PA

-Moravian College landed the #9 spot in the 2023 rankings for the most popular doctor’s degree allied health professions programs.
-Located in the small city of Bethlehem, Moravian is a private not-for-profit college with a small student population.
+Moravian College came in at #9 in this year’s edition of the Most Popular Allied Health Professions Doctor’s Degree Schools ranking.
+Located in the city of Bethlehem, Moravian is a private not-for-profit college with a small student population.

 Of the 12 students majoring in allied health at Moravian, 50% are male and 50% are female.